ryasmi/rulr/src/valueRules/any/readme.md

 [Back to root readme.md](../../../readme.md)

-This function can be used when you don't need to validate part of an input as shown in the example below.
+This function can be used when you don't want to validate part of an input as shown in the example below.
+If you plan to use the input, you might want to consider using the [unknown rule](../unknown/readme.md) and check the input at a later stage.
 It should never throw an error.

 ```ts
 import * as rulr from 'rulr'